 Find out if you’ve had COVID-19 with our Home Total Antibody Test

 This test allows for the detection of IgM and IgG antibodies, which appear in the blood after infection.
-By doing so, it will tell you whether or not you have previously been exposed to SARS-CoV-2, the virus that causes COVID-19
+By doing so, it will tell you whether or not you have previously been exposed to SARS-CoV-2, the virus that causes COVID-19.

 This test is manufactured by Roche (Anti-SARS-CoV-2 N) and for testing after natural infection only.

 "Easy to collect the sample, easy to post it, results two days later.
 And excellent customer service!!
 Thank you, you're doing an amazing job!"